pack3754/unco-heliostat/README.md

 * docs/images - images for use in papers, the web, and documentation
 * hw - hardware design documents
 * include - distribution header files for the Heliostat C/C++ API
-* CMakeLists.txt - cross platform makefiles to compile the Heliostat package